rajin-khan/HOMELAB/Homepage.md

 ## ✅ Final Tips

 * Restart Homepage with `./homepage.sh stop && ./homepage.sh start`
-* Access remotely via Tailscale using your Tailscale IP (e.g., `http://yourtailscaleIP:3000`)
+* Access remotely via Tailscale using your Tailscale IP (e.g., `http://yourTailscaleIP:3000`)
 * Add more disk paths or services as needed in `widgets.yaml` and `services.yaml`
-* Replace the background image with any file in `/public/images/`
+* Replace the background image with any file in `/public/images/` (currently using `bg2.jpg`)
 * Use the Quicklaunch to find and open any service from the keyboard (Just type while on Homepage)
+* The `ping` parameter in remote services helps with connectivity checks
+* Uptime Kuma widgets show real-time status of your services and can be customized with different status page slugs
+* **Uptime Kuma Integration**: Make sure Uptime Kuma is running on port 3001 [refer to this guide](./UptimeKuma.md) and has your custom status pages, e.g, my `homeservices` status page configured

 ---